 The Sony XM6 is the easiest to use thanks to the intuitive touch controls and expansive customization in the app.
 They let you adjust everything from the voice prompt volume to the wait time for the speak-to-chat function that turns the music down when you talk.

-The Solo 4, Beats Studio Pro, and Apple AirPods Max were the least customizable in the group.
+The Solo 4, Beats Studio Pro, and Apple AirPods Max 2 were the least customizable in the group.
 They only offer EQ adjustments inside Apple Music, and the adjustments don't make a noticeable difference.
+If you live outside the iOS ecosystem, the Max 2 in particular might feel disappointing, since you can't change anything or do anything besides pairing and listening.

 Call Quality